empa-scientific-it/python-tutorial/README.md

 6. Access the Jupyter Notebook: Open a web browser and navigate to `http://localhost:8888/lab`.
 You should see the Jupyter Notebook interface.
 Enter the token provided in the PowerShell console to access the notebook.
 Alternatively, you can directly click on the link that appears in the PowerShell after the container has started.

 You can now use the Jupyter in the Docker container to run the python-tutorial.
 When you're done, you can stop the container by pressing `Ctrl+C` in the PowerShell console.
-If you want to start the container again, just run the "docker run" command again.